Table of contents

 Children under 13 are not allowed to use Pinterest.
 If you are based in the EEA you may only use Pinterest if you are over the age at which you can provide consent to data processing under the laws of your country.
 If you are a parent and you learn that your child is using Pinterest and you don't want them to, please contact us.

-- Request access to the information we hold about you.
-We'll usually share this with you within 30 days of you asking us for it.
+- Request access to the information we collect and hold about you.
+We'll usually share this with you within 30 days of you asking us for it through our Help Center.

 - Object to us processing your information.
 You can ask us to stop using your information, including when we use your information to send you marketing emails or push notifications.
 If you opt out of receiving marketing messages from us, we may still send you updates about your account, such as when someone comments on one of your Pins.